tetujin/MAL/README.md

 # MAL

-## What is MAL?
+## Overview
 **MAL** is an application logger for Mac OS X.
-This application detects following actions: __current using application__, __mouse and Keyboard__, and __PC's active state (ON/OFF)__.
+This application detects following actions: _current using application_, _mouse and keyboard_, and _PC's active state (ON/OFF)_.
 Also, each detected action was saved to log files.
 If you will modify source code, you can upload those actions to the server.

 ## License
 The MIT License (MIT)